 Our business is subject to extensive regulation, including periodic examinations and regulatory investigations, by governmental and self-regulatory organizations in the jurisdictions in which we operate around the world.
 As an investment adviser registered under the Investment Advisers Act of 1940, as amended, which we refer to as the "Advisers Act," and a company subject to the registration and reporting provisions of the Exchange Act, we are subject to regulation and oversight by the SEC.
 As a company with a class of securities listed on the NYSE, we are subject to the rules and regulations of the NYSE.
 In addition, we are subject to regulation by the Department of Labor under the U.S. Employee Retirement Income Security Act of 1974, which we refer to as "ERISA."
-Our European and Asian operations, and our investment activities around the globe, are subject to a variety of regulatory regimes that vary country by country, including the U.K. Financial Services Authority, the Securities and Futures Commission in Hong Kong and the Securities and Exchange Board of India.
-We expect that, when the new U.K. regulatory regime comes into force later in 2013, our U.K. sub-adviser will be subject to regulation by the U.K. Financial Conduct Authority, which will replace the U.K. Financial Services Authority as conduct of business regulator.
+Our European and Asian operations, and our investment activities around the globe, are subject to a variety of regulatory regimes that vary country by country, including the U.K. Financial Conduct Authority, the Securities and Futures Commission in Hong Kong, the Securities and Exchange Board of India and the Dubai Financial Services Authority.
 Currently, governmental authorities in the United States and in the other countries in which we operate have proposed additional disclosure requirements and regulation of hedge funds and other alternative asset managers.
 See "Item 1A.
 Risk Factors-Risks Related to Our Business-Extensive regulation of our business affects our activities and creates the potential for significant liabilities and penalties.
-Our reputation, business and operations could be materially affected by regulatory issues" and "Item 1A.
+Our reputation, business, financial condition or results of operations could be materially affected by regulatory issues" and "Item 1A.
 Risk Factors-Risks Related to Our Business-Increased regulatory focus could result in additional burdens on our business."